Chris Carter (infielder)

-Vernon Christopher Carter (born December 18, 1986) is an American professional baseball first baseman and designated hitter for the Acereros de Monclova of the Mexican League.
+Vernon Christopher Carter (born December 18, 1986) is an American professional baseball first baseman and designated hitter for the Piratas de Campeche of the Mexican League.
 He previously played in Major League Baseball (MLB) for the Oakland Athletics, Houston Astros, Milwaukee Brewers, and New York Yankees.
 In 2016, while playing for the Brewers, Carter led the National League in home runs, along with Colorado Rockies third baseman Nolan Arenado, with 41.

+In July 2025, playing for the Piratas de Campeche, Carter hit his 500th home run of his professional career.

 Early life

 Carter was born in Redwood City, California.
 At approximately age 7 or 8, his family moved to Las Vegas.
 He attended Sierra Vista High School.
 In 2005, Sierra Vista's baseball team won the Nevada Interscholastic Activities Association Class 4A state championship.